 Airport employee background checks are critical – but not foolproof

 Under US law, people applying to work in secure areas of an airport must pass a vetting process run by the US Transportation Security Administration (TSA) to minimise airport insider threat.
-But this recent article shows an American Airlines mechanic, arrested in September 2019 for trying to damage an aircraft, had passed that test multiple times.
+But this recent article from the Insurance Journal, shows how an American Airlines mechanic, arrested in September 2019 for trying to damage an aircraft, had passed that test multiple times.

 - Addresses employee health, safety and privacy concerns